djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

 * <code>pop()</code>: return the top element of the stack and removes it from the stack <code>O(1)</code>
 * <code>top()</code>: return the top element of the stack without removing it from the stack <code>O(1)</code>

-<h2>Implementation</h2>
-In most programming languages, a stack can be easily implemented either with arrays or linked lists.
-There are however two approaches that could be taken:

-1. The number of items in an original stack is never changed in a functional approach.
-A new stack is created by the push operation.
-2. Another approach to think about it is to imagine a single stack that has been destructively modified, so that after applying push, the old stack no longer exists, but has been replaced by a new stack with an extra element.
-This is theoretically more complex, because applying top now may provide various results depending on how the system's state has changed.

 <h2>Applications:</h2>

 - In stack-oriented programming languages